streemau/mina-kubernetes/README.md

 When you run `mina production deploy`, a namespace labelled `my_app-production` will be created on the Kubernetes cluster and set as a local kubectl context.
 Then the resources are applied to the cluster after checking/waiting for the image to be available on the repository.

+NB: `docker manifest inspect` is used to check the image is available.
+This is currently an experimental feature of Docker CLI which needs to be enabled in your local config, see https://docs.docker.com/engine/reference/commandline/manifest_inspect/.
+Docker CLI might need to be authenticated to have access to the image repository, for instance see https://cloud.google.com/container-registry/docs/advanced-authentication#gcloud_as_a_docker_credential_helper for images hosted on the Google Cloud Registry

 ### Tasks available

 #### `kubernetes:deploy`